-Applicant will divert water from Flathead Lake at a maximum rate of 24.0 GPM using a Goulds 1.5 horsepower (HP) model 18GS15 submersible 4-inch pump (or equivalent) that extends approximately 260-feet from the shoreline into Flathead Lake.
-The submersible pump will be located at least 10-feet below the low water elevation (2884 feet) of Flathead Lake and will include a plastic flow sleeve and check valve to prevent backflow.
+Applicant will divert water from Flathead Lake at a maximum rate of 28.0 GPM using a Goulds 3.0 horsepower (HP) model 25GS30 submersible 4-inch pump (or equivalent) that extends approximately 100-feet from the shoreline into Flathead Lake.
+The submersible pump will be located at least 5-feet below the low water elevation (2884 feet) of Flathead Lake and will include a plastic flow sleeve and check valve to prevent backflow.
 The pump will be controlled by a variable frequency drive (VFD) that is set to maintain a constant pressure of 50 pounds per square inch (PSI).
-From the shoreline water will be pumped approximately 100 feet to the basement of the domestic residence through a 1.25-inch-high density polyethylene (HDPE) pipe.
+From the shoreline water will be pumped approximately 163 feet to the crawlspace of the domestic residence through a 1.25-inch-high density polyethylene (HDPE) pipe.
 The water system will be equipped with one Well-X-Troll WX-250 vertical pressure tank and a treatment system with two sediment filters and a Pentek Ultraviolet Light.
+A tee connection outside the domestic residence will divert water into an irrigation line that leads to five different irrigation zones through one-inch HDPE water lines.
+Two of these irrigation zones will utilize Hunter MP1000 Rotator Sprinklers and three will utilize TLDL6-1201 Landscaping Driplines.
+Each zone has a demand of 5 GPM and only one zone will be operated at a time.

-The total dynamic head (TDH) of the system at the residence is 192.2-feet, based on:
+The total dynamic head (TDH) of the system at the residence is 213.75-feet, based on:

 - a.
-The 26-foot elevation gain from Flathead Lake's surface to the place of use; - b.
-The friction losses (equivalent to 23.16-feet of head) in the transmission and distribution lines at approximately 24.0 GPM. - c.
+The 29-foot elevation gain from Flathead Lake's surface to the place of use; - b.
+The friction losses (equivalent to 41.03-feet of head) in the transmission and distribution lines at approximately 28.0 GPM. - c.
 The system operating pressure of 116-feet of head at pump vault (50 PSI x 2.31 feet = 116 pressure head); - d.
 The water treatment system losses of 27.72-feet of head (12 PSI x 2.31 feet = 27.72 pressure head); and, - e.
 TDH = elevation head + friction head loss + pressure head